 Bonus tip: Build some grit and mental toughness.

 When it gets boring or frustrating, EMBRACE it.
 Let yourself feel that.
 Part of being a runner — especially a long-distance runner — is getting comfortable with discomfort, both physical and mental.
 Use the treadmill as an opportunity to build some mental toughness and prove to yourself that you CAN push through, even when it’s boring.

-And don’t forget to take your water bottle, nuun, tailwind, gu, electrolytes, earbuds, whatever else you’d typically need on a long run to the treadmill.
+And don’t forget to take your water bottle, nuun, gu, earbuds, whatever else you’d typically need on a long run to the treadmill.
 And enjoy how nice it is to just to set them down and not worry about circling back to get them or carry them with you.
 Another reward of the treadmill! 🙂

 Your turn: What are your tips to enjoy running on the treadmill?

 Shop the Post